raspberrypilearning/next-customer-please/en/step_3.md

 + Duplicate the first item and then add a new costume in the Paint editor,
 + Add a sprite and then drag the `when flag clicked`{:class="block3events"} script from the first item to your new item.

-Add a price label to the costume if you are using them.
+Add a price label to the costume or backdrop if you are using them.

 --- /task ---

 --- task ---
-Click on your new sprite in the Sprite list then click on the 'Code' tab.
+Click on your new **Item** sprite in the Sprite list then click on the 'Code' tab.

 Change the amount the `total`{:class="block3variables"} changes by to the price of your new item.